Atli Dam: Personal life

+Political career

 He was elected to the Løgting in 1970 and became Minister of Fisheries the same year, being appointed prime minister in the same year.
 In addition, he was elected as one of two Faroese members of the Danish Folketing from 1987 to 1988 and 1990 to 1994.

+One of his biggest political achievements included his negotiations with the Danish Prime Minister Poul Schlüter, which resulted in the Faroese underground and all natural resources thereof becoming property of the Faroese state; before that, it belonged to the Danish.
+He also held negotiations with neighboring countries that operated fishing fleets near Faroese waters and with the EEC in Brussels over disputing fishing rights, which results in an extension of Faroe Island's fishing limits to 200 nautical miles.

 In the wake of the Faroese financial crisis, compounded by his health issues, Dam resigned as prime minister and head of the Social Democratic Party on 18 February 1993, and was succeeded by Marita Petersen.

-One of his biggest political achievements included his negotiations with the Danish Prime Minister Poul Schlüter, which resulted in the Faroese underground and all natural resources thereof becoming property of the Faroese state; before that, it belonged to the Danish.

 He was not re-elected for the Løgting at the 1994 elections.